Artemmkin/infrastructure-as-code-tutorial/docs/03-scripts.md

 allow-node-svc-3000  default  INGRESS    1000      tcp:3000        False
 ```

-## Configuiration and deployment scripts
+## Installation script

 Before we can run our application, we need to create a running environment for it by installing dependent packages and configuring the OS.
 Then we copy the application, initialize NPM and download express.js, and start the server.

 We are going to use the same commands we used before to do that, but this time, instead of running commands one by one, we'll create a `bash script` to save us some struggle.

-In the `03-script` directory create a bash script `install.sh` to install node, npm, express, and git, and download the app and initialize node.
+In the `03-script` directory create bash script `config.sh` to install node, npm, express, and git.
+Create a script `install.sh` to download the app and initialize node.

 ```bash
 #!/bin/bash